Manuel Amechazurra: Career as a referee

-Amechazurra took also a role of a referee in his football career.
+Amechazurra also took the role of a referee during his football career.
 He, also, was the administrator of the Colegio de Árbitros and the last match he refereed in Spain was in 1916.
 His most notorious game, was the match between the Philippines and China at the 1934 Far Eastern Games in Manila, played at the newly constructed Rizal Memorial Sports Complex in front of 40.000 people and following a 2-hour Games opening ceremony.
-Amecha, however, knew he would've reffed a game between two teams, whose rivalry started since the beginning of the tournament in 1913 and as it happened in the previous editions, especially in 1923 when he coached the Philippines, it was a rough and violent match.
-For the Chinese, Amechazurra judged the game as a "home town" referee, him being born in the country, allowing some brutal fouls and not awarding them a penalty when Filipino defender Cirilo De Guzmán handled the ball.
-Amecha, despite that, also disallowed a goal in favor of the Filipinos as it came from an assist pass after the ball had crossed the touchline and was out of play.
-After that it was a battlefield, as described by the newspapers later, between the sides and when it was over it saw six players come out injured or fractured (4 from China and 2 from the Philippines).
+Amecha, however, knew he would've referred a game between two teams, whose rivalry started since the beginning of the tournament in 1913 and as it happened in the previous editions, especially in 1923 when he coached the Philippines, it was a rough and violent match.
+For the Chinese, Amechazurra judged the game as a "hometown" referee, him being born in the country, allowing some brutal fouls and not awarding them a penalty when Filipino defender Cirilo De Guzmán handled the ball.
+However, Amecha also disallowed a goal in favor of the Filipinos as it came from an assist pass after the ball had crossed the touchline and was out of play.
+After that it was a battlefield, as described by the newspapers later, between the sides and when it was over it saw six players come out with injuries including fractures (4 from China and 2 from the Philippines).